Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,2388.716191,2413.575214.md

 ### Transcript

-> that that was like alright let's make something out of this and Chandon want to share with the class yes Jase make that smile from one month what's a THQ Dornoch acquisition that happened you
+> that that was like alright let's make something out of this and Chandon want to share with the class yes Jase make that smile from one month what's a THQ Dornoch acquisition that happened you already got at once